It’s 2019, and people are searching for local businesses online now more than ever. In fact, 97 percent of people say

 Online Reviews Vs. Worth of Mouth by the Numbers

 In my research, I found some compelling stats that build a case for online review marketing:

 - Seventy-three percent of consumers trust a local business more if it has positive online reviews

-- Even if word of marketing is a powerful marketing method, it still requires some digital assistance.
+- Even if word of mouth marketing is a powerful marketing method, it still requires some digital assistance.
 Marketers who use tools to power their referral programs are 3 times more likely to get more referrals.

 - When consumers need information about a business, they will turn to the internet rather than word of mouth recommendations.

 There’s no doubt about it.
 Online reviews make people take action.
 They are either going to contact you or physically visit your business.
 This number will probably continue to increase, so now is the time to build a better review marketing strategy.